 Lester was employed by River Raisin Paper Co. in Monroe from 1925 to 1942 and the Willow Run Bomber Plant in Willow Run, Michigan during the war yeas from 1942 until 1944.
 He then turned to farming at the family farm on South Custer Road until he retired in 1966.

 Lila was an active member of Prince of Peace Lutheran Church and was a former president of its Women of the Evangelical Lutheran Church group.
 She also had served on the building committee when Prince of Peace was constructed in 1964.
-Her volunteer activities included work with the Monroe Hospital Auxiliary Guild and the Monroe County Chapter of the American Red Cross.
+Lila was a past president of the Memorial Hospital Auxiliary and volunteered for the Monroe County Chapter of the Red Cross for over 15 years.

 In their retirement years, Lester and Lila lived in Florida during the winter months.
 The rest of the year, they lived at Mable Kehres Apartments in Monroe.